Factbox: Top budgetary threats to state, local governments

 SCREAMING HEADLINES, POLITICAL RISK

 Backlash against bank analyst Meredith Whitney's recent forecast of an impending wave of credit defaults by struggling local governments is growing stronger.
-Analysts and traders are concerned that anxiety about governments' bad fiscal conditions will make those situations worse.
+Analysts and traders are concerned that anxiety about governments' bad fiscal conditions will worsen those situations.

-For 27 consecutive weeks, there have been sizable net outflows from municipal bond funds, which are popular with individual investors who have been unnerved by the headlines.
+For seven months, there were sizable net outflows from municipal bond funds, which are popular with individual investors who have been unnerved by the headlines.

 Few cities have defaulted since the recession began in 2007.
 Some of the cities raising the most concern are struggling with unique problems and not nationwide trends.
 For example, Harrisburg, Pennsylvania, may come close to defaulting because it financed an expensive trash incinerator that has burned through cash without generating revenue.

-(Writing by Lisa Lambert; Reporting by Lisa Lambert, Jim Christie in San Francisco, Karen Pierog in Chicago, Michael Connor in Miami, Joan Gralla and Edith Honan in New York; Editing by Kenneth Barry, Jan Paschal and Andrew Hay)
+(Writing by Lisa Lambert; Reporting by Lisa Lambert, Jim Christie in San Francisco, Karen Pierog in Chicago, Michael Connor in Miami, Joan Gralla and Edith Honan in New York; Editing by Theodore d'Afflisio and Andrew Hay)